projUNN: efficient method for training deep networks with unitary matrices: Deferred proofs

 \end{proof} As an aside, the complex conjugation of the filter above is due to the fact that convolution in neural networks corresponds to the more commonly used term cross-correlation in mathematics.
 If the convolution operation were redefined as what is more commonly known as convolution in mathematics, \textit{i.e.,} define $\conv'$ as $\left[\conv'_{\tW}(\tX) \right]_{p,q,d} = \sum_{c = 1}^{C} \sum_{m=1}^{M} \sum_{n=1}^N \tW_{m,n,d,c} \tX_{p-m,q-n,c}$, then the complex conjugate would no longer appear on the filter term.

-From here, we simply show that each block in the above is connected which allows us to prove that the unitary manifold is connected. \begin{theorem}[Unitary convolutional manifold is connected] The space of unitary convolutions with filters of full support has a single connected component. \end{theorem} \begin{proof} Since the fourier transform is unitary and invertible, we can represent every filter $\tW$ in the fourier domain as $\widehat{\tW} \in \mathbb{C}^{M \times N \times C \times C}$ and vice-versa.
+From here, we simply show that each block in the above is connected which allows us to prove that the unitary manifold is connected. \ConnectedConvolution* \begin{proof} Since the fourier transform is unitary and invertible, we can represent every filter $\tW$ in the fourier domain as $\widehat{\tW} \in \mathbb{C}^{M \times N \times C \times C}$ and vice-versa.
 In the Fourier domain, given \cref{lem:conv_theorem}, we have that convolution corresponds to block-wise multiplication over channels.
 For unitary convolution, each block $\widehat{W}_{\widehat{r},\widehat{s},:,:}$ indexed by frequencies $\widehat{r}$ and $\widehat{s}$ must be a unitary matrix, so we now analyze the set of filters whose blocks are unitary matrices in the Fourier domain.

 The space of unitary matrices $U(C)$ is connected \cite{hall2015lie}.
 Therefore for every block, there exists a connected path between any two unitary matrices $\widehat{W}_{\widehat{r},\widehat{s},:,:}^{(1)},\widehat{W}_{\widehat{r},\widehat{s},:,:}^{(2)}\in U(C)$.
 The full space of unitary convolutions is parameterized by the $MN$ times direct product of groups $U(C)$, \textit{i.e.,} $U(C)^{(\times MN)}$.
 Since the direct product of finitely many connected spaces is also connected, then the space of unitary convolutions is connected. \end{proof}